happyhorseskull/you-can-datamosh-on-windows/README.md

 We just met.
 I completely understand if you don't totally trust me and want to go to those sites and download the files yourself.
 Really I just included them for your conveinence.
 No big deal.
 My feelings are fine..no just go do it..go..I'll wait here.

 Got 'em?
 Great.
 Bat files are real picky about file names so you'll want to make sure a few details are correct.
-The Python folder should be named python-3.6.0 and contain Python.exe with a bunch of other files in the main python-3.6.0 folder. ffmpeg.exe should be in the `you-can-datamosh-on-windows-master` folder. youtube-dl.exe can go in whichever folder you prefer or on your desktop or whatever.
+The Python folder should be named python-3.6.0 and contain python.exe with a bunch of other files in the main python-3.6.0 folder. ffmpeg.exe should be in the `you-can-datamosh-on-windows-master` folder. youtube-dl.exe can go in whichever folder you prefer or on your desktop or whatever.

 I didn't want to zip ffmpeg.exe but the file size is 37 MB and github has a 25 MB file size limit.
 Embeddable Python was included because the usual route for this sort of thing involves editing the Windows path variable.
 I've never enjoyed doing or explaining how to edit the path variable so I included Python as a convenint shortcut for both of us.